hegsie/WixJsonFileExtension/README.md

 The new XML elements provided by this extension - JsonFile, work very similar to the existing extensions for XML files, [XmlFile](http://wixtoolset.org/documentation/manual/v3/xsd/util/xmlfile.html)

 ## Acknowledgements
-Wix4JsonFileExtension uses [jsoncons](https://github.com/danielaparker/jsoncons) by Daniel Parker to read and manipulate JSON files.
+WixJsonFileExtension uses [jsoncons](https://github.com/danielaparker/jsoncons) by Daniel Parker to read and manipulate JSON files.